mlops-ai/mlops/docs/index.md

 This project was created as a final BE project of Computer Science course at [Faculty of Mathematics and Computer Science](https://wmi.amu.edu.pl/en) of [Adam Mickiewicz University](https://amu.edu.pl/en).

+## To-Do

+Application is still under development.
+Here is a list of features we plan to implement in the future:
+- [x] Add support for the whole monitoring module
+- [x] Add support for email alerts
+- [x] AWS EC2 integration
+- [ ] Add support for multiple users (optionally)